vanyasem/Lomiri-Arch/BUILDING.md

 Add the package repository to `/etc/pacman.conf`:

 _You can add my repository, or you could specify your own local repo that you will create in the next step.
 Read more [on the wiki](https://wiki.archlinux.org/index.php/Pacman/Tips_and_tricks#Custom_local_repository).
-You have to trust my GPG key on the host system prior to building the chroot if you decide to go with my server._
+You have to [trust my GPG key](https://github.com/vanyasem/Unity8-Arch#installation) on the host system prior to building the chroot if you decide to go with my server.
+We disable signature checking on the local repo because signatures will change as we rebuild packages, and guzuta fails to refresh the pacman database properly._

 ```
 [unity8]